Heavy Equipment- Four Other Hazards to Consider Safety Talk

 Four Other Hazards to Consider Relating to the Use of Heavy Equipment

-- Slips, trips, and falls are some of most common types of incidents that result in injuries to workers.
+- Slips, trips, and falls are some of the most common types of incidents that result in injuries to workers.
 Operators of heavy equipment are not exempt from these incidents occurring to them.
 Climbing into the cab of equipment or walking on the slick surfaces of a machine are two common occurrences that can result in a slip, trip, or fall injury for an operator.

 - Pinch points are located in many different places on a piece of heavy equipment.
 Door jams or equipment hoods are two common pinch point locations where operators injure fingers.